pingidentity/pingdirectory-go-client/configurationapi/docs/AddFifoEntryCacheRequest.md

 ### NewAddFifoEntryCacheRequest

-`func NewAddFifoEntryCacheRequest(cacheName string, enabled bool, cacheLevel int64, ) *AddFifoEntryCacheRequest`
+`func NewAddFifoEntryCacheRequest(cacheName string, schemas []EnumfifoEntryCacheSchemaUrn, enabled bool, cacheLevel int64, ) *AddFifoEntryCacheRequest`

 NewAddFifoEntryCacheRequest instantiates a new AddFifoEntryCacheRequest object This constructor will assign default values to properties that have it defined,